codethief/gettabs/README.md

-A simple web extension to easily obtain a list with the URLs of all open tabs for easy copy & paste.
-Since I only use Firefox (both on my desktop and on Android) I haven't tested this on Chrome.
+A simple web extension to obtain a list with the URLs of all open tabs for easy copy & paste.
+Mainly meant for Firefox / Firefox for Android (though it might also work in Chrome but I haven't tested this).

 # Required permissions